raspberrypilearning/musicbox/en/step_6.md

 Test that the sensor activates the motor.
 Adjust the duration and speed trim pots so that the music will play at a suitable pace.
 You can now enjoy your music box.

 ![Complete box](images/banner.jpg)

+This tutorial first appeared in HackSpace magazine issue 2.
+You can read about hacking and making every month at [hsmag.cc](https://hsmag.cc){:target="_blank"}